• Register Now for a Free Account!

 5. Excursions – When you put money down on any excursion, include those costs.

-• If you don't know the total price of your vacation prior to getting travel insurance, insure your trip for your best estimated total costs.
+• If you don't know the total price of your vacation before getting travel insurance, insure your trip for your best estimated total costs.
 You can add any additional trip costs to your plan after you've made your initial travel insurance purchase, depending on the increased amount, it may result in a change in premium due to benefit levels also increasing.

-• Cruise lines typically offer their own insurance options but they are usually more expensive and typically have less coverage than many third party insurance companies.
+• Cruise lines typically offer their own insurance options, but they are usually more expensive and typically have less coverage than many third party insurance companies.

 • Cruising Earth recommends you price out travel insurance at www.insuremytrip.com.
 You will find many options from a variety of different insurance companies, along with reviews to help you make your final decision.